History of Skymark

 (Reporting by Maki Shiraki and Tim Kelly)

 At this time, the airline is being pursued by ANA and Air Asia and what happens in the near future is still unknown.
 This airline needs financial back-up and its needs it soon.
-The current management of Skymark prefers the airline to remain privatised, so Air Asia may have a better chance but in aviation world - its a fierce market.
+The current management of Skymark prefers the airline to remain privatised, so Air Asia may have a better chance but in the aviation world - its a fierce market.
 No 2nd chance is given for most of the time and if you do get one, you better learn from your mistake!
 Whatever decision is made on this carrier, it has to benefit all parties.

 Photos are credited to Airbus, ZipanguFlyer and Jetphotos